apache/arrow-site/_posts/2026-07-28-adbc-24-release.md

 Note: we are planning to require C++20 starting from the next release.
-Also, we will drop support for Python 3.10 no earlier than the release after next (i.e. no earlier than release 26), as the EOL for Python 3.10 is October 2026.
+Also, we will drop support for Python 3.10 no earlier than the release after next i.e. no earlier than release 26.
+Release 26 is expected in about 3-4 months (October~November 2026), and the EOL for Python 3.10 is October 2026.

 ### Breaking Changes and Deprecations